 What we like: Premium build quality and design with a recent boost in sustainability.

-What we don’t: Pricey and built with active use in mind.
+What we don’t: Very expensive and built with active use in mind.

 We have the Cerium Vest ranked below the Down Sweater for a couple of reasons.
 The first is cost: $300 is a lot to spend on a layering piece.
-Second, Arc’teryx’s athletic fit isn’t for everyone, not to mention a vest often is layered over a shirt or light jacket and therefore is best with a slightly looser cut.
+Second, Arc’teryx’s athletic fit isn’t for everyone, not to mention a vest is often layered over a shirt or light jacket and therefore is best with a slightly looser cut.
 But if you love the Arc’teryx fit or plan on packing the Cerium along for active use, this vest will not disappoint.
+With the most recent revision, they also redesigned the zippers and pulls for a more streamlined profile and better durability.

 See the Men's Arc'teryx Cerium Vest See the Women's Arc'teryx Cerium Vest